XENONnT/env_starter/README.md

 If you are developing `cutax` and want to use your local installation, you can add `--local_cutax`.

 ### Convenient shortcuts
+A general guidance about using ssh key could be found here: [ssh-key authentication](https://www.digitalocean.com/community/tutorials/how-to-configure-ssh-key-based-authentication-on-a-linux-server)

 *SSH profile and key authentication*.
 It is useful to add midway to your ssh